conan-io/docs/extending/sanitizers.rst

         thread_sanitizer: [None, True]
         undefined_sanitizer: [None, True]

-Then, you can add different sanitizers calling for example to ``conan install ..
+Then, you can add different sanitizers calling, for example, to ``conan install ..
 -s address_sanitizer=True -s undefined_sanitizer=True``

 Passing the information to the compiler or build system